Master of Arts (M.A.)

 The Master of Arts degree is distinct from the Master of Divinity degree which is required of students who are preparing for the ordained ministry and which is oriented to the practice of that ministry.

-- To achieve these general goals the following functional objectives are offered:
+To achieve these general goals of the Master of Arts degree the following functional objectives are offered:

 - To provide the participant with an understanding of the basic methodologies of the various theological disciplines.